bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 ```

 ### Congratulations
 You now have all your domain controllers configured to use Secure LDAPS.
-But this is just half the battle we now need to configure all of our Services, Apps, AD joined macOS computers and Servers to use LDAPS.
+But this is just half the battle, we now need to configure all of our Services, Apps, AD joined macOS computers and Servers to use LDAPS.

-### How to find what systems (Servers) are using insecure LDAP Binds
+### How to find what systems and servers are using insecure LDAP Binds
 Read my next article to learn how to turn on logging in Active Directory and export the logs to CSV using powershell.
 Coming soon.